Research Group

 Research

-Our group focuses on characterization, performance, and synthesis of inorganic functional materials with special emphasis on well-defined heterogeneous catalysts for energy storage and sustainable physicochemical conversion processes in the fields of thermal catalysis, photocatalysis and electrocatalysis.
+As part of the Institute for Sustainable and Circular Chemistry (ISCC), our group focuses on characterization, performance, and synthesis of inorganic functional materials with special emphasis on well-defined heterogeneous catalysts for energy storage and sustainable physicochemical conversion processes in the fields of thermal catalysis, photocatalysis and electrocatalysis.
 We specialize in the development of operando and in-situ (time-resolved) spectroscopy and microscopy techniques to develop structure-performance relationships and understand, for example, the function and deactivation of solid catalysts.
-Further focal areas include industrial catalysis, environmental analysis, plasmonic sensing, and data mining.
+Further focal areas include plastic recycling, industrial catalysis, environmental analysis, plasmonic sensing, and data mining.

 Strongholds